Digital Camera/Smartphone vs Scanner

-Digital Camera - it's portable and can be easily brought to the subject (i.e. your old Aunt's photo or letter collection, cemeteries, archives(with permission), etc.) and used on location.
+Digital Camera/Smartphone - it's portable and can be easily brought to the subject (i.e. your old Aunt's photo or letter collection, cemeteries, archives(with permission), etc.) and used on location.
 It can be used to photograph 3D objects (heirlooms and such).
 Delicate albums in which you don't want to remove the photos or bend the album flat over a scanner can be photographed in place.
 Larger items that won't fit on a scanner such as family artwork can be digitized with a camera.
-Once setup, a digital camera is generally much faster than a scanner.
+Once setup for photo copying, a digital camera is generally much faster than a scanner.

-Scanner - a good scanner is cheaper than a good digital camera, scanners have higher resolution digital cameras, photographs are pressed flat by the scanner cover (no distortion/focus problems), some scanners do a good job with slides (digital cameras, in general, do not)
+Scanner - a good scanner has higher resolution digital cameras, photographs are pressed flat by the scanner cover (no distortion/focus problems), some scanners do a good job with slides (digital cameras, in general, do not), scanning software generally provides for more control than a digital camera or smartphone.

 For some tips on what to look for in a camera for genealogy see the Choosing a Digital Camera Page.